reece-br/Project/README.md

 | Deliverable 4     | Make enemies that attack player  |
 | Deliverable 5     | Make game interactive for player |
 | Final Project Due | Complete entire game             |

+**Deliverable 2,**
+6 March, 2022

+1. *What was your goal for this deliverable, as defined on your Learning Plan?*
+2. Create the landscape of the game by actually coding in the maze with textures.
+3. *Did you meet this goal?
+If not, why?*
+4. No, I wasn't able to meet this goal by the time of the deliverable.
+Instead of actually working on the maze, I diverged from my plan and instead focused on making the website that you visit in order to go to the maze.
+I wasn't planning on having this website, but realized I needed it to explain the game, the controls, and other aspects of the project.
+5. *What needs to happen for you to stay on schedule from this point forward (e.g., change of plan, putting in extra time, getting help, etc.)?*
+6. I think I need to stick to the plan in order to stay on schedule, and put in more time into the project.
+I also think that I would need to change the plan a little, because I've already gone away from it.
+I've decided that my goal of making the game more interactive through being able to place blocks was too ambitious would be way too complicated to do in a single semester.
+As a result, I'm changing that part of the plan so I can still complete the project.

+So far what I've done in my Computer Coding class

 **Deliverable 1,**